cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 ### Method visibility and private

 Ruby language supports declaring methods as `public`, `protected` or `private`.
-In general they have the same purpose as in other languages such as Java or C#.
-Private methods are governed by a single simple rule: **private methods cannot be called with an explicit receiver**.
-Go back to section [Self: the default object](self-the-default-object) where we described messages with explicit receiver (`foo.bar()`) versus messages with implicit `self` receiver (`bar()`).
-In other words very time you call a private method, it must be on the implicit receiver: `self`.
+In general they have the same purpose as in other languages such as Java or C# but in Ruby, `private` in particular has a peculiar semantics that can be summarized with a single simple rule: **private methods cannot be called with an explicit receiver**.
+Go back to section [Self: the default object](self-the-default-object) where we described messages with explicit receiver like `foo.bar()` versus messages with implicit `self` receiver like `bar()`.
+Then every time you call a private method, it must be on the implicit receiver: `self`.
+If an expression with an explicit receiver is used then it throws an error.

 The following is a controversial example which shows that a private method cannot be called, even from its own class if the message receiver is given explicitly: